Lemventory/stockpile/Docs/SecurityStrategies.md

 ### TLS Configuration Guidelines

-All Cheeblr communications should use TLS 1.2+ with the following configuration:
+All stockpile communications should use TLS 1.2+ with the following configuration:

 | Setting | Recommendation | Security Level |
 |---------|---------------|----------------|